mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 the circuit, the inputs/outputs to the circuit will still be multi-bit.
 For example, consider a module with an `input logic [3:0] a`; the port `a` will still be 4-bits wide.
 To work with this, the voter generator is able to split apart these multi-bit signals and attach a unique voter for each bit.
-When these chains are built, the voter builder dynamically inserts a Yosys `$reduce_or` cell to OR together all signals from all voters.
+When these chains are built, the voter builder dynamically inserts a Yosys `$reduce_or` cell to OR together all the error signals from all voters.
 The voter builder is able to detect when this cell is necessary or not, and if it's not necessary, emits a `$buf` cell to improve PPA.

-#TODO("talk about the err signal in more detail")

 For multi-cone designs, the voter builder is also capable of building a tree structure of OR gates to bubble up the individual voter error signals to a global error signal.
 It is worth noting that this tree-like